DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: NoHint

-Explanation: Aave and Uniswap
+Explanation: Aave and Uniswap offers Flashloans.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### What is(are) the risks involved in DeFi's?
+##### What are the risks associated with the DeFi protocols?

 - [x]  Volatility risk
 - [x]  Smart-contract risk
-- [ ]  Risks are not involved in DeFi
 - [x]  Oracle risk
+- [ ]  None of these

 Hint: Risks in DeFi's

-Explanation: Volatality risks, smart-contract risks and oracle risks.
+Explanation: Risks associated with the DeFi protocols are Volatility risk, Smart-contract risk and Oracle risk.

 Sub Topics: managing-risks

 ---

-##### What are the two important factors for mitigation of Collateral liquidation risk?

-- [ ]  Utilization rate
+##### Which of the following factors helps to mitigate the risk of collateral liquidation?

+- [x]  Healthfactor
 - [x]  Loan-to-value(LTV)
 - [ ]  Market cap
-- [x]  Healthfactor
+- [ ]  None of these

 Hint: NoHint

-Explanation: DeFi tackles this issues by considering two factors Loan to value and health factor.
+Explanation: DeFi protocols mitigates this issue by considering several factors.
+The two important factors are Loan-to-value and Healthfactor.

 Sub Topics: managing-risks